FAQ

 New York State Labor Law §201-d protects off-duty cannabis use for adults 21 and over from being the sole basis for adverse employment action, but does not protect on-the-job consumption, possession on employer property where the employer has a policy against it, or impairment during work.

 Possession on K-12 school grounds is prohibited regardless of age.
-Possession on college and university campuses follows the campus policy, which often prohibits cannabis on campuses receiving federal funding due to the federal Drug-Free Schools and Communities Act.
-NYU, Columbia, the New School, and most other Manhattan-based universities receive federal funding and prohibit cannabis on their campuses.
+Possession on college and university campuses follows that campus's own policy.
+Schools that receive federal funding generally prohibit cannabis on campus because of the federal Drug-Free Schools and Communities Act.
+Check the specific campus policy if you are unsure.

 07